 Food is again very cheap. whether you eat it from an average restaurant or a street vendor, it’ll not cost more than $2. but if you go to a more furnished and classy restaurant then it will cost around $5 per meal. but I did most of my meals for less than $2 USD.

 What to Visit in Iran?

-Iran is one of the most historical countries in middle east and Central Asia.
+Iran is one of the most historical countries in the middle east and Central Asia.
 This country has so much to offer in terms of culture and history.
 Iran is also naturally very beautiful.

-I also visited Rasht in north of Iran which is equally beautiful and Unique.
-I have heard so much about “Tabriz” which is near Turkey. and there are “Kish” and “Qesham” islands which are more touristic places in Iran. but the problem for me was, I couldn’t visit all places in a short time. but you can try.
+I also visited Rasht in the north of Iran which is equally beautiful and Unique.
+I have heard so much about “Tabriz” which is near Turkey.
+There are “Kish” and “Qesham” islands which are more tourist places in Iran. but the problem for me was, I couldn’t visit all places in a short time. but you can try.

-For visiting any place in Iran, simply consult with your hostel/hotel person and they’ll arrange the trip for you or will tell you how to do it like a local.
+For visiting any place in Iran, simply tell your hostel/hotel person and they will arrange the trip for you or will tell you how to do it like a local.

-Below are some of the videos from my Iran tours, some are in English and many are in Urdu. you can find the situation on the ground in my videos below from food to transport and everything else which I mentioned in this article. if you have any other question then simply email me or write a comment below.
+Below are some of the videos from my Iran tours, some are in English and many are in Urdu. you can find the situation on the ground in my videos below from food to transport and everything else which I mentioned in this article. if you have any other questions then simply email me or write a comment below.
 Thanks for reading this long travel guide.